corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/members/cpi.md

 ## Import Code Signing Certificates

 {{< note >}}
-You do not have to repeat this step if a CPI previously uploaded to the network uses the same certificate.
+* You do not have to repeat this step if a CPI previously uploaded to the network uses the same certificate.
+* For information on how to import the notary CPB code signing certificate, see the [Onboarding Notaries]({{< relref "../notaries.md#import-notary-cpb-code-signing-certificate" >}}) section.
 {{< /note >}}

 Corda validates that uploaded CPIs are signed with a trusted key.
 To trust your signing keys: